HyphaApp/hypha-site/content/_index.md

 ## What is Hypha? ##

 Hypha is an open source submission management platform to receive and manage applications for funding.
+[Try Our Demo](https://sandbox.opentech.fund/)

 Developed internally by Open Technology Fund (OTF) and community partners, Hypha is an easy to use, secure, and privacy-focused application and project management system for application reviewers, prospective and current funding recipients, and project managers.
 Our goal is to facilitate open, accessible, and reproducible code to individuals and organizations working to build a more equitable world.

 - **Manage the whole submission pipeline**.
 Hypha gives you the flexibility to create application forms you need for multiple funding rounds at the same time.
 - **Participatory and collaborative review process**.
 Managers can easily navigate through the platform to evaluate proposals and share their assessments with internal or external stakeholders.